jeporter9/webtools/README.md

 # My WebTools Class Project

-My project includes HTML and CSS - feel free to view the pages.
-My project website is linked here [Web Tools Project](https://jeporter9.github.io/webtools/).
-Please visit and let me know how we can work together.
+My project involves HTML and CSS.
+You can check out the pages here: [Web Tools Project](https://jeporter9.github.io/webtools/).
+Feel free to explore, and let me know how we can collaborate!

-ChatGPT was utilized to help build this website by helping me create a readable but accurate introduction as well as create my programmer avatar.
+I used ChatGPT to help build this website, particularly for crafting a clear and engaging introduction, as well as designing my programmer avatar.